-Show Current Frame Displays the current frame

-Toggle Grid Enables the display of the grid.
+Show Current Frame Displays the current frame Toggle Grid Enables the display of the grid.
 Reset Zoom Resets the view's zoom to its default position.
 Reset Pan Resets the view's pan to its default position.
 Reset View Resets the view to its default position.

-Function List

-Auto Load Selection

-Clear

-Load Selection

-Add Selection

-Remove Selection

-Show Motion:

-Show Show Rotation:

-Show Scale:

-Show Skew:

-Show Other:
+Function List Auto Load Selection Sets the Function view to automatically load the functions of layers when the node is selected in the Node View.
+Clear Will clear all functions in the Function view.
+Load Selection Loads the functions of the current node selection.
+Add Selection Adds the functions of the currently selected node.
+Remove Selection Will remove the function of the currently selected node from the Function view.
+Show Motion: Displays the function for Motion (the Pos_x and Pos_y).
+Show Show Rotation: Displays the function for Rotation (Angle_z).
+Show Scale: Displays the function for Scaling (Scale_x and Scale_y).
+Show Skew: Displays the function for Skew.